You are invited to join us for a study of A Clash of Kingdoms, by historian and Bible teacher Ray Vander Laan, which will begin Sunday, April 28.

 In Secret Church 19 we’ll take an in-depth look at the Bible’s teaching on prayer and fasting.
 We’ll see that our inabilities and weaknesses are the very place where God meets us with His strength and sufficiency.
 We’ll also see that faithfulness to the mission of Christ requires depending on the Spirit of Christ.
 Through prayer and fasting, we demonstrate our need for God’s power and our desire for His glory.”

 For more information, see https://secretchurch.radical.net/

-There is no cost for this event, but study guides are limited – please register by emailing info (at) christalonechurch.org with the number of participants.
+There is no cost for this event, but study guides are limited – please register by emailing info (at) christalonechurch.org with the names and number of participants.